narenkiran1729/Recipes/BombayChutney.md

 # Bombay chutney
 ## Overview
+I learned this recipe from mi chiquita(*who herself had learned this recipe from her father*)

 This is hot and spicy version that is generally available in our local tiffin shops in Vizianagaram.
 It goes really well with tiffin *viz.* dosa(*attu*), idly, wada or my moms pesara punukulu.
 I usually pour Bombay chutney on top of groundnut chutney while having my tiffin.

 Slightly modifying it by adding potato and carrot makes this suitable to eat with poori which I like the most.
 Again I prefer adding little groundnut chutney as well while I have my pooris.